top of page

 BSI is committed to investing in young leaders who take responsibility for their communities and help build a stronger, more resilient Israeli society.

-Torenu – a partnership with Dror Yisrael – is one example of how we are empowering young adults to play an active role in Israel’s recovery and renewal.
+Torenu (meaning "our turn") – a partnership with Dror Israel – is one example of how we are empowering young adults to play an active role in Israel’s recovery and renewal.
 Through this initiative, groups of young professionals (ages 25-35) move to communities deeply affected by war in the Gaza border region and northern Israel -- and commit to working in education, therapeutic professions, and community development work.
 Their presence not only fills urgent needs in these regions but also strengthens community resilience by fostering a culture of service and shared responsibility.

 Participants live together in communal housing, creating a supportive environment that blends meaningful work with a rich community life.
 Learning sessions, shared Shabbat celebrations, trips, and seminars deepen their engagement, while mentorship and internal leadership teams help develop their skills as changemakers.